JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="The Macon Telegraph.
 1884, The Milwaukee Daily Sentinel, Aug.
 19, p.
 4, Gale Primary Sources, Nineteenth Century U.S. Newspapers">
 {#paragraph13}

-In Korea at the turn of the twentieth century, for instance, British mine-owners [banned watermelons]( http://www.koreatimes.co.kr/www/nation/2018/07/721_251812.html) from the camps of their workers in order to prevent outbreaks of cholera.
-The logic behind this seemed to lay in the “immense quantities” of watermelons consumed by Korean workers, including the “rind” (probably the white pith, thought good for indigestion), again suggesting a continuity between a racialized critique of excess indulgence and the moralizing of disease.
-The campaign turned out to be successful, although whether or not that was due to the lack of watermelons is unclear.[^ref19] Similarly, posters such as that shown here from the USSR in 1921 used watermelons to illustrate how various acts of poor hygiene could lead to cholera, from drinking unboiled water to eating unwashed fruit.
+At the turn of the twentieth century, for instance, British mine owners in Korea [banned watermelons](http://www.koreatimes.co.kr/www/nation/2018/07/721_251812.html) from their workers’ camps to prevent outbreaks of cholera.
+The logic behind this decision seemed to be based on the “immense quantities” of watermelons consumed by Korean workers, including the rind (probably the white pith, which was considered good for indigestion).
+The racialized attitudes toward over-indulging in certain types of food were joined here by the moralizing of disease.
+The campaign was effective in preventing cholera, but it is unclear if its success was due to the watermelon ban.[^ref20] Similarly, posters from the Soviet Union during a cholera epidemic that lasted into the early 1920s used watermelons to illustrate how poor hygiene could lead to disease, from drinking unboiled water to eating unwashed fruit.
 <param ve-storiiies
 	id="831fg">
 {#paragraph14}

-### Capitalism and the commodification of fruit
+### Commodification and Ecological Costs

-Since the twentieth century, the intensified commodification of the watermelon has transformed the fruit’s form.
-In many countries around the world (but not all), since the 2000s, watermelons have grown smaller, rounder, and more uniform in size in order to stack better for transit and sale.
-These so-called “personal melons” are more practical for transporting and storing in fridges, and importantly bring farmers bigger profits per acre, heralding a shift away from the watermelon as a communally consumed fruit.[^ref20] The other major transformation in watermelons has been the success of the seedless melon.
-The commercial production of seedless watermelons began in the 1990s, using colchicine – a chemical derived from crocuses – to produce a sterile seedless hybrid, crossbred to have three sets of chromosomes instead of two.[^ref21]
+The intensified commodification of the watermelon during the twentieth and especially early twenty-first centuries transformed the fruit’s appearance.
+In many countries around the world watermelons have grown smaller, rounder, and more uniform in size in order to stack better for transit and sale.
+These so-called “personal melons” are more practical for transportation and refrigeration.
+Importantly, they bring farmers bigger profits per acre, heralding a shift from the watermelon as communally consumed to a commodified fruit.[^ref21] Yet watermelons continue to vary significantly in shape and size.
+Novelty square and heart-shaped watermelons were introduced in the 1980s in Japan for easy refrigeration storage and sold at higher prices.
+They are used, however, almost exclusively for decorative purposes, as they are always underripe due to the constrictive molds in which they are grown.[^ref22]
 <param ve-image
 	title="Varieties of watermelons"
 	url="https://scx2.b-cdn.net/gfx/news/hires/2019/harvestingge.jpg"